How to Pronounce “Kyi”

 - DW’s slowly spoken news

-- Just doing random things in German, like buying/selling things on eBay Kleinanzeigen (AKA the German version of Kijiji, which is the Canadian version of Craigslist), asking for help at a store, listening to the inevitable Deutsche Bahn train announcements (typically announcing a delay or cancellation), and doing stuff related to your hobbies in German can help you learn the language for that specific context
+- Just doing normal life things in German, like buying/selling things on eBay Kleinanzeigen (AKA the German version of Kijiji, which is the Canadian version of Craigslist), asking for help at a store, listening to the inevitable Deutsche Bahn train announcements announcing a delay or cancellation, and doing stuff related to your hobbies in German can help you learn the language for that specific context

 first.last@mpi-sp.org